bluvibytes/zone-of-distrust/docs/zod-whitepaper.md

 The CSA STAR for AI Assurance Program [^14] provides third-party attestation for AI security controls.

-For detailed compliance mappings, see the *Zones of Distrust [Framework Mappings](https://github.com/bluvibytes/zone-of-distrust/blob/main/docs/framework-mappings.md) directory.*
+For detailed compliance mappings, see the *Zones of Distrust [Framework Mappings](https://github.com/bluvibytes/zone-of-distrust/blob/main/docs/framework-mappings.md).*

 ---